What You’ll Learn

 For negative reviews, you may want to go above and beyond to see if you can resolve the issue at hand.
 You can’t satisfy everyone, but other users will take notice if you’re at least trying to rectify a negative experience at one of your storefronts.
 In certain circumstances, you can ask the user to contact you to discuss the matter further and potentially offer them a discount for future visits.

 There are also things you can do to solicit reviews from previous customers.
 Adding a QR code to the bottom of their receipt or to a flier in your store can help get new reviews.
 You can also install a built-in widget on your website, ask on social media, or offer a discount on products or services for a review.

 Multi-Location SEO Takes Some Buildup and Maintenance, But It’s Worth It

 If you own a chain restaurant, regional service business, or another multi-location operation, multi-location SEO is for you.
-Half of all folks who search for a product or business on a mobile device end up visiting the facility that day.
+Don’t forget that 76% of people who search for a product or business on a mobile device end up visiting the facility that day.

 Ignite Visibility has a team of expert digital marketing professionals who specialize in local SEO.
 We’ll leverage the power of NAP across all your business locations to help improve rankings and drive more traffic to maximize return on investment.